|Dates||9th - 25th May 2019|

 The Cordillera Vilcanota are a compact mountain range situated about 100km south east of Cuzco.
 They are perhaps the most rugged and remote mountains in Peru.
 The range contains several peaks over 6000m high, including Ausangate the highest peak at 6384m.
 The lower valleys that we trek through have been glaciated in the past and many small lochs remain behind.
-There are some idyllic campsites, several beside natural hot springs.
+There are some idyllic campsites.
 Most of the valleys in the Vilcanota are still used as pastures by the Quechua speaking Indians and we are sure to see llamas and alpacas grazing.

 We start and finish our mountain trip in the small village of Tinqui on the northern edge of the Vilcanota mountains.
 The trek to base camps will be fully supported, with horses or mules carrying all equipment, but is still a relatively strenuous undertaking because of the high passes (up to 5100m) that we will cross.
 Typically we'll be walking for six or seven hours per day.

 High altitude skiing in typical conditions in the Andes.

 This expedition is scheduled just at the end of the December-April wet season in this part of the Andes, but by May we can expect generally stable weather.
 However there can sometimes be windy days and light snow flurries.
 This time of year is early winter in Peru; during the day it normally feels pleasantly warm in the strong sunshine, but cool or cold if it gets windy.
 At night temperatures at altitude go down to -10ºC during the 12 hours of darkness.
 Bring a warm sleeping bag and a good book!